 Express Everest Base Camp is a spotlight of the trekkers.
-Trekking to Everest base camp is a dream of those who love to trek.
-Yearly, more than 45 thousands of tourists from around the world visit the base camp.
-Some trek to the base camp, some go for the mountain flight to Everest, some fly to the base camp in a Helicopter.
+Trekking to Everest base camp is a dream for those who love to trek.
+Yearly, more than 45 thousand of tourists from around the world visit the base camp.
+Some trek to the base camp, some go for the mountain flight to Everest, and some fly to the base camp in a Helicopter.

-Our Everest Base Camp Express trek is for the highly experienced trekkers.
-Those people who have a busy schedule and have already dome many high altitudes before are the eligible ones.
+Our Everest Base Camp Express trek is for highly experienced trekkers.
+Those people who have a busy schedule and have already done many high altitudes before are the eligible ones.
 We are looking for such trekkers from around the world to come and create your life experience with us.

 The Express trekking to base camp isn’t easy.
 This trek is a challenge to even the highly experienced trekkers.
 Altitude isn’t a joke.
 There are some porters and guides who share their stories of getting altitude sickness even on their 8th or 9th time at the base camp.

 Before thinking of undertaking this trek, you must make sure that you want to and that you can.
 Practice some aerobic exercises starting months before you go.
 Also, while on the route, you must take care of your body.
 Keep it hydrated.
 Drink plenty of water.

 To those who don’t think they want to do the express trek to EBC, we have several other Everest Base Camp trekking packages including Short EBC Trekking, Everest Base Camp Trek, and many others.
 For any queries or suggestions, you can contact us.

 Best Time for Express Everest Base Camp Trek

 Autumn (September, October, and November) and Spring (March, April, and May) are the best time for trekking in the Everest region.
 During these times, the weather is stable and the temperature is mild.
 The stable weather improves visibility and also provides the best experience for trekking.